rohan-paul/monsterapi_test/README.md

 🧵 3/3

-Once the deployment is live, let's query our deployed LLM endpoint:
+Once the deployment is live, let's query the deployed LLM endpoint:

 ![](assets/3rd-Tweet.png)